4 Questions to Answer Before You Purchase a New Car

 When you consider your budget, think holistically about the cost.
 When you purchase a vehicle, in addition to the purchase price of the vehicle, you will need to pay taxes and registration fees up front.

-Once you own the vehicle, you need to make sure you can afford both the monthly car payment and the insurance payment.
-Don’t assume your insurance premium will be the same for your new vehicle as it was for your old vehicle; always check the insurance rates before purchasing a vehicle.
+Once you own the vehicle, you need to make sure you can afford both the monthly car payment and the car insurance payment.
+Don’t assume your insurance premium will be the same for your new vehicle as it was for your old vehicle; always check with an auto insurance company the current car insurance rates before purchasing a vehicle.
+This can help you determine which car insurance policy will best suit the needs of your car.

 Head on down to Roseville Auto Mall today, and we would be happy to help you find a vehicle from our complete line of new and pre-owned vehicle that will fit all of your requirements.